 Cisco Provider Connectivity Assurance (formerly Skylight performance analytics) aims for approximately 5 minutes for data processing latency before results are available for query via the analytics metrics APIs or UI.
-This is a statistic that we monitor for all of our customers, whether the solution is hosted by us or not - it's part of the managed service, and we make every effort to keep it at a reasonable level.
+This is a statistic that we monitor for all of our customers, whether the solution is hosted by us or not; it's part of the managed service, and we make every effort to keep it at a reasonable level.

-It is important to understand that the data is being collected in real-time, however, the time from data generation to data availability depends on the amount of data and the duration of the collection interval.
+It is important to understand that the data is being collected in real-time.
+However, the time from data generation to data availability depends on the amount of data and the duration of the collection interval.
 This is often perceived as a gap in the data when it is simply the time it takes for Cisco Provider Connectivity Assurance to process the data.

 Data Availability

-These factors affect data availability in Cisco Provider Connectivity Assurance:
+The following factors affect data availability in Cisco Provider Connectivity Assurance:

-• The time it takes for the sensor orchestration capabilities within Provider Connectivity Assurance (formerly Skylight orchestrator) or collecting agent to generate a CSV file or send data as a batch
+- The time it takes for the sensor orchestration capabilities within Provider Connectivity Assurance (formerly Skylight orchestrator) or collecting agent to generate a CSV file or send data as a batch

-• The time it takes for Cisco Provider Connectivity Assurance to process the batches of data or CSV files
+- The time it takes for Cisco Provider Connectivity Assurance to process the batches of data or CSV files

 You can expect both of the above functions to take a bit of time to process; the processing time depends on the amount of data and the size of the time interval set to collect this data.

-1. Normalizing and transforming
+1. Normalizing and Transforming

-2. Computing custom metrics
+2. Computing Custom Metrics

-3. Enriching with metadata
+3. Enriching with Metadata

 4. Cleaning

-• Default and custom data cleaning rules are applied so that downstream streaming and batch services have the option to work on raw or cleaned data.
+- Default and custom data cleaning rules are applied so that downstream streaming and batch services have the option to work on raw or cleaned data.

-• More info here -> How does data cleaning work?
+- For more information, see How does data cleaning work?

-5. Generating alerts
+5. Generating Alerts

-• Alerting for session data happens as a streaming analytics job on the normalized, cleaned, and enriched data
+- Alerting for session data happens as a streaming analytics job on the normalized, cleaned, and enriched data

-• Data is batch loaded every minute into our query datastore that specializes in time series aggregations
+- Data is batch loaded every minute into our query datastore that specializes in time series aggregations.

-Example for Five-minute Sampling
+Example for Five-Minute Sampling

 If data is collected from network probes every five minutes, such as 9:00, 9:05, 9:10, and so on, and you look for results at 9:04, then the 9:00 sample may still be being processed and you will see the last ingested data point (that is, 8:55).